 What is precious metals refining?

 At Garfield, we’ve mastered the craft of precious metals refining since 1892, helping people like you get the most for their gold, silver, platinum, and palladium.
-Here’s some insight into the precious metals refining process.
+Here’s some insight into the refining process.

 What is refining?